You are here

 At Niswonger Children’s Hospital, we realize that a lot of things influence the health of the people in our region.
 And one of the most important ways we can improve the health of our community is through our children.

 We’ve established the Children’s Resource Center to support child-related safety, learning, wellness and advocacy for children’s issues.
 Through the center, our patients, friends and community partners can help people through development and outreach programs, such as B.E.A.R.
 Buddies.

 If you would like to mentor a child – or if you think your child could benefit from B.E.A.R.
 Buddies – please contact us:

 - Email firstname.lastname@example.org

 What is the B.E.A.R.
 Buddies program?

 The B.E.A.R.
-Buddies (Being Engaged to Achieve Reading) program pairs high school students with elementary students who need a boost in reading skills.
+Buddies (Being Engaged to Achieve Reading) program pairs a mentor with an elementary-school-aged child in grades 1 through 3 who needs a boost in reading skills.

 - School assignments

 - Materials developed by Scholastic, Inc. (a trusted resource for literary educational materials for kids)